harshal1596/space-launch-search/README.md

-<<<<<<< Updated upstream
 # space-launch-search-api
-This application ingests the data from the public API from spaceflightnews.net, fetches the articles from the api and inserts data into Elasticsearch.
+This application ingests the data from the public API spaceflightnews.net (https://api.spaceflightnewsapi.net/v3/articles), fetches the articles from the api and inserts data into Elasticsearch.
 This application also contains REST api which takes a keyword and able to give list of articles which contains the keyword.

 # Required tools
 1. Elasticsearch